QuestionLast Updated: August 14, 2013

 Server availability and scalability

 LiveAddress is powered by multiple servers in multiple datacenters with multiple providers across the country to ensure fast service.
 Coupled with advanced monitoring, we guarantee uptime and availability, no matter the load.
-LiveAddress service scales on-demand: if our existing nodes become too crowded with lists or requests, we spin up more nodes to handle the load.
+LiveAddress service scales on-demand: if our existing nodes become too crowded with requests, we spin up more nodes to handle the load.

 We know that you are using our service to help run your business so you need to be sure that our service will be available (and fast) when you need it.
 All of our planning has been to ensure that our service is always available.
 We have a Service Level Agreement (SLA) that acts as your guarantee that our service will be available.
 The USPS has no such SLA that guarantees uptime.
 Their API is free and as such there is little incentive to assure uptime.
 A recent outage on the API left many of their users high and dry for about 36 hours—a potential disaster for your business processes.
 We don't do downtime.

 When you start to type an address on our homepage you'll see that a number of address suggestions are automatically provided to help you complete the address more quickly and more accurately.
 Just one more way we care.
 Oh, and the autocomplete is available at no charge.
 It doesn't count as a lookup when you use it.
 You won't find that with USPS.